datahub-project/datahub/wherehows-docs/coding-guidelines.md

 # Code formatting
 Use standard [LinkedIn code style](LinkedIn%20Style.xml) in IntelliJ to format the code.

+# License Header
+Please add the [Apache License Header](license_header.txt) to all source files.
+You can automate this using the `licenseFormat` gradle task.

 # Testing
 > Note: Info here is for pre-v1.0.0 and will need to be updated